cube-soft/cube.filesystem.sevenzip/Readme.md

 Cube.FileSystem.SevenZip projects wrap the [7-Zip](http://www.7-zip.org/) library.
 The repository also has an archiving or extracting application, which name is [CubeICE](https://www.cube-soft.jp/cubeice/).
-Note that the Cube.FileSystem.SevenZip project (files in the Libraries directory) is licensed under the GNU LGPLv3 and the other projects are Apache 2.0.

 ## Usage

-Note that ArchiveWriter and ArchiveReader classes need to execute in the same thread from constructing to destroying.
-Use Task.Run() in the whole transaction if you need to archive or extract files asynchronously.
+The Cube.FileSystem.SevenZip library is available for NuGet, but you need to copy the 7z.dll to the executing directory manually.
+You can download the library from [www.7-zip.org](https://www.7-zip.org/) or our [GitHub releases](https://github.com/cube-soft/Cube.FileSystem.SevenZip/releases).

 ### Example for archiving files

-The simplest example for archiving files is as follows.
+A simple example for archiving files is as follows.
-Note that all the samples need the "using Cube.FileSystem.SevenZip;" statement.
+The statement "using Cube.FileSystem.SevenZip;" has been omitted in all samples.

 ```cs
 using (var writer = new ArchiveWriter(Format.Zip))